tmbr54/japib/README.md

 # Just Another Python Irc Bot
-simple and easy to set up irc bot written in python. this is a repo to improve my own coding skills.
+simple and easy to set up irc bot written in python. this is a repo mostly written to improve my own coding skills.

 # usage